pnp/blog/content/weekly-agenda/24-06-10/index.md

 Demos this time

-* Milan Kaur (Microsoft) - Introducing Click2Call for Teams in Azure Communication Services
+* [Milan Kaur](https://www.linkedin.com/in/milankaurintech/) (Microsoft) - Introducing Click2Call for Teams in Azure Communication Services
-* [Luca Bandinelli](https://www.linkedin.com/in/luca-bandinelli-37b209/) (Microsoft) & and [Sudha Narayanan](https://www.linkedin.com/in/sudha-narayanan-3295326a/) (Microsoft) - Creating no-code custom copilots from SharePoint
+* [Luca Bandinelli](https://www.linkedin.com/in/luca-bandinelli-37b209/) (Microsoft) & and [Sudha Narayanan](https://www.linkedin.com/in/sudha-narayanan-3295326a/) (Microsoft) - "Click to Copilot" - Creating no-code custom copilots from SharePoint

 Also: 📷 Picture Time with community in Together Mode!